-- 17. Before closing any of the following types of undergraduate and postgraduate courses of study in which Commonwealth supported students have been enrolled for more than two years (including a major within a course of study), the Provider must consult the Commonwealth and obtain the Commonwealth's approval for the closure of the course: - 17.1. courses that prepare students for entry to any occupation that is experiencing a Skills Shortage; - 17.2. courses the closure of which would be likely to create a Skills Shortage in an occupation because the Provider is the sole or dominant provider of the national skill base for that occupation; - 17.3. specialised courses directed at the regional economy, the closure of which is likely, in the Commonwealth's opinion, to create serious detriment to the skills base of a regional economy; - 17.4. courses in areas of priority under the Job-ready Graduates package, for example in science, engineering, computing, allied health, education and languages; and - 17.5. courses listed in Table 1b of Appendix 1 in which students are enrolled in Commonwealth supported places. - 18.
-In making a decision to approve a course closure under clause 17, the Commonwealth will: - 18.1. seek to reach a mutually agreeable arrangement with the Provider regarding the course closure;
+- 17. Before closing any of the following types of undergraduate and postgraduate courses of study in which Commonwealth supported students have been enrolled for more than two years (including a major within a course of study), the Provider must consult the Commonwealth and obtain the Commonwealth's approval for the closure of the course: - 17.1. courses that prepare students for entry to any occupation that is experiencing a Skills Shortage;

-- 18.2. have regard to student demand for the course, the financial viability of the course, the justification provided for a proposed course closure by the Provider and other relevant factors; - 18.3. assist the Provider to explore options to retain the course, including through cooperation with another provider or the movement of Commonwealth supported places to another provider (where applicable); and - 18.4. not unreasonably withhold approval for a course closure so as to place an unreasonable financial burden on the Provider or place the Provider in a financially unviable position in regard to the Provider's overall financial status.
+- 17.2. courses the closure of which would be likely to create a Skills Shortage in an occupation because the Provider is the sole or dominant provider of the national skill base for that occupation; - 17.3. specialised courses directed at the regional economy, the closure of which is likely, in the Commonwealth's opinion, to create serious detriment to the skills base of a regional economy; and - 17.4. courses in areas of priority under the Job-ready Graduates package, for example in science, engineering, computing, allied health, education and languages. - 18.
+In making a decision to approve a course closure under clause 17, the Commonwealth will: - 18.1. seek to reach a mutually agreeable arrangement with the Provider regarding the course closure; - 18.2. have regard to student demand for the course, the financial viability of the course, the justification provided for a proposed course closure by the Provider and other relevant factors; - 18.3. assist the Provider to explore options to retain the course, including through cooperation with another provider or the movement of Commonwealth supported places to another provider (where applicable); and - 18.4. not unreasonably withhold approval for a course closure so as to place an unreasonable financial burden on the Provider or place the Provider in a financially unviable position in regard to the Provider's overall financial status.